karthik-muth/https-karthik-muth.github.io-/about.md

 **Data journalism:** This website is my portfolio as a data journalist and it's under development.
 You can find the stories I created as part of the major project for my Master’s in data journalism [here]({{ site.url }}/elections).
 <br><br><br>

+#### I'm also creating a platform for publishing
+I'm planning to create a platform like [Medium](https://medium.com/) for publishing **visual** articles with customizable code.
+Are you a content creator/journalist who wants to publish your articles on a free platform?
+Get in touch.
+Note that Medium is not entirely free for readers and as a publisher, you can't customize your articles with code.
+<br><br><br>

 #### Techniques and tools used in this website
 This website was created with a lot of care.
 It was possible because of the support of the following open-source and/or free applications:
 - Data: Python, Pandas, Plotly, etc